ruixuantan/FourParts/README.md

 The midi files input should contain, strictly, either 2 or 4 parts at all times.
 Overlaps in voices will be sorted in accordance to pitch and treated as SATB from there.

-Configure `KeyClassifier_demo.py` to read in the training data and midifile input.
-Running `python KeyClassifier_demo.py` will print out the key of the midifile.

 ## How it works